 This is when debt can become extremely psychologically damaging.
 You worked around all those nagging doubts in your mind and won!
 You got the product you knew you deserved – but now, you can’t afford the payment, so not only are you unable to afford the bigger price, you can’t afford the lowest possible price spread over months and years – yet everyone else is still driving around in their nice cars, living in big houses and going on luxury holidays.

 Habitual comparing of yourself to others does not stop when you have the item you desire, often, it just causes you to keep looking for the next thing to aspire to – debt will hinder those aspirations, often bringing back the internal criticisms and making you feel worse – and widening the gap between what you want and what you can afford.

-Although the problem of debt and reduced mental well-being reaches further than this one example, this pattern of behaviour is extremely common – one that has been heard numerous times by specialist debt counsellors the world over.
+Although the problem of debt and reduced mental well-being reaches further than this one example, this pattern of behavior is extremely common – one that has been heard numerous times by specialist debt counselors the world over.

 What’s the answer?

 Andy Taylor is the Marketing Director at Creditfix – a UK company who work to find solutions for people experiencing problem debt.
 He explains how important it is for people to differentiate between ‘wants’ and ‘needs’ when it comes to managing their own finances: “What was once a must-have purchase can quickly become a financial problem that keeps you awake at night.
 We encourage people to try to envisage the long-term repercussions of debt – and not just the immediate feel good factor of a new purchase.

 These sentiments are echoed by medical professionals – who see increasing numbers of people for whom debt has become too much to handle.
 While 1 in 4 people will experience a mental health problem in their lives, 1 in 2 people of those who suffer with mental health issues will be facing issues that relate to debt.